raspberrypilearning/concatenation-javascript/en/step_1.md

 You can combine text (strings) and variables in JavaScript.

 A "string" is a data type in JavaScript and other programming languages.
-Data types are groups of data tell the program how we want to use data.
+Data types are groups of data that tell the program how we want to use data.

 You can format strings using concatenation or template literals.